 must provision a Google identity for each user.

 Maintaining separate Google identities runs counter to the idea of unified identity management.
-So granting users access to any of these resources implies that you must federate your IdP with GCP.
+So granting users access to any of these resources implies that you must federate your IdP with Google Cloud.

-After you federate your IdP with GCP, consider using Google as IdP for more resources—including applications that might use other means to authenticate users.
+After you federate your IdP with Google Cloud, consider using Google as IdP for more resources—including applications that might use other means to authenticate users.

 Resources that could use Google as IdP